mvysny/ev-fi/_posts/2020-9-2-leaf-wheels-jacking.md

 * [Biltema: Nissan Leaf Wiper Blades](https://www.biltema.fi/en-fi/search-page/?query=wiper%20blade%20nissan%20leaf)
   but they're frequently out-of-stock
 * Motonet stacks the good quality Bosch wipers - I recommend shopping for windshield wipers there.

+I've discovered the wiper exact part types via [Bosch Wiper Blade finder](https://www.boschwiperblades.com/) which will find AR26U and AR16U exactly as above.
+You need to put Nissan Leaf 2018 there since the page doesn't seem to recognize Leaf 2015 anymore.
+* The AR stands for "AEROTWIN Upgrade" whatever that is,
+* The U stands probably for Hybrid, or god knows what.

 ## Technical Data